----------------------- ----------------------

 What is an Unfair Contract Term?

 Businesses will typically enter contracts when they are buying a product or service.
-When the exchange happens, the involved parties must follow the terms and conditions that have been agreed upon in the contracts.
-Often when it comes to contract terms, companies are free to use the terms and conditions they deem reasonable.
+When the exchange happens, the parties must follow the terms and conditions settled on in the agreements.
+Regarding contract terms, companies are free to use the terms and conditions they deem reasonable.
 These terms, however, cannot be unfair.

 A contract term may be deemed unfair if:

-• It is contrary to the requirements of good faith, e.g., a contract term must be negotiated and agreed upon with the involved parties in a fair way.
+• It is contrary to the requirements of good faith, e.g., a contract term must be fairly negotiated and agreed upon with the involved parties.

 • It causes a significant imbalance for one party.

 • Cancellation fees – All contracts come with a termination clause, and it usually involves a cancellation fee.
-However, if the termination fee allows the seller to make considerable amounts of money out of one party, it can be considered unfair.
+However, if the termination fee allows the seller to make money from one party, it can be considered unfair.

-• Alteration of goods or services – When one party has the right to alter what and when they are buying without giving the other party the option to terminate the contract.
+• Alteration of goods or services – One party has the right to alter what and when they are buying without giving the other party the option to terminate the contract.

-• Unbalanced rights – There are contract terms that give the selling party rights that you, as a consumer, are not able to enjoy.
+• Unbalanced rights – Contract terms give the selling party rights that you, as a consumer, cannot enjoy.

 Boilerplate Clauses